Epson Home Cinema 5050UB Projector Review

 Movies

-The Epson 5050UB is great for watching movies.
+The Epson 5050UB is excellent for watching movies.
 It's bright, so it performs well in moderately lit rooms, but it's much better in dim or dark rooms due to its excellent contrast.
 The projector is bright enough to showcase its very wide color gamut, giving its image a vibrant look.
 The Epson's color accuracy is excellent out of the box, and it looks fabulous after calibration due to the projector's 11-point white balance and full color calibration features.

 Pros